 - Testing Technology Support.
 Advantest engineers work with customers from the design phase of new products to the development of testing methods and device interfaces.
 Advantest also supports customers' initiatives to reduce costs at the large-scale production phase by proposing procedures to improve production yield and throughput, and offering advice in connection with the operation of semiconductors and component test systems and other test products. - Application Software Support.
 Each different semiconductor design requires customized software programs for analysis of test data.
 As a part of its solution services, Advantest engineers assist customers in designing device interface, application software and test programs that optimize production throughput, reliability and capacity. - Procurement Support.
 The procurement process for semiconductor and component test systems and mechatronics systems is time consuming and complicated.
 Semiconductor and component test systems consist of a combination of multiple components, including test handlers or probers, device interfaces and software.
 Advantest sales personnel and engineers work with customers to identify the semiconductor and component test systems and mechatronics systems and related optional functions that best address their needs. - Installation and Warranty Support.
 The introduction of a new line of semiconductors by a manufacturer typically requires either the purchase of new semiconductor and component test systems and mechatronics systems or warranty support for the customer's existing system.
 Upon the sale of a new system, Advantest's engineers provide installation services and work with the customer to integrate the purchased system with the customer's existing manufacturing infrastructure. - Training Support.
-Advantest engineers prepare customer training materials related to the operation and maintenance of Advantest's semiconductor and component test systems and mechatronics systems, and offer their customers suitable training on-site and at Advantest's facilities in a timely manner.

-- Maintenance Support.
+Advantest engineers prepare customer training materials related to the operation and maintenance of Advantest's semiconductor and component test systems and mechatronics systems, and offer their customers suitable training on-site and at Advantest's facilities in a timely manner. - Maintenance Support.
 Advantest's maintenance support services consist of: - Call Center Support.
 Advantest previously offered call center support services for hardware and software in Japan.
-However, as a result of the integration with Verigy, Advantest now offers call center support services to customers in Japan, Singapore, U.S. and Germany. - Internet Support.
+However, as a result of the integration with Verigy, Advantest now offers call center support services to customers in Japan, Singapore, the U.S. and Germany.

+- Internet Support.
 The Advantest customer support website offers maintenance tips and access to a database with possible solutions to semiconductor and component test system problems.
-Advantest customers can also make on-line requests for maintenance work and check the status of equipment sent in for repair through Advantest's web page. - Repairs and Parts.
+Advantest customers can also make online requests for maintenance work and check the status of equipment sent in for repair through Advantest's web page. - Repairs and Parts.
 Requests for repairs or parts can be made through the Advantest website or by phone.
-Advantest has established a system under which it endeavors to deliver requested parts to customers in Japan within 24 hours of request, and for customers in Asia (excluding Japan), the Americas and Europe within 48 hours.
+In addition, Advantest has in place a system that aims to deliver parts anywhere in the world within 4 hours, 24 hours or 72 hours, based on maintenance contracts, etc., the customers' requests and the urgency of the request.
 Equipment for maintenance is located in Germany, Singapore and Japan to supplement each other in the event of a major natural disaster.
-To provide for quick and efficient repairs, Advantest's repair factories in Japan serve as the hub, and those in Germany, Singapore, U.S., Korea, Taiwan and China also undertake repairs of test boards. - Remote Surveillance.
-Advantest can equip its semiconductor and component test systems with a remote surveillance function.
-This function allows Advantest engineers to remotely monitor the performance of its customers' semiconductor and component test systems for more timely and effective maintenance. - Worldwide Presence.
+To provide for quick and efficient repairs, Advantest's repair factories in Japan serve as the hub, and those in Germany, Singapore, the U.S., Korea, Taiwan and China also undertake repairs of test boards. - System Monitoring.
+Advantest can build system monitoring functions into semiconductor and component test systems.
+These functions allow Advantest's engineers and customers to monitor the operating status as well as the status and history of malfunctions of semiconductor and component test systems, enabling rapid and efficient repairs. - Worldwide Presence.
 Advantest provides maintenance support through customer support centers in Japan; other parts of Asia, including Korea, China, Taiwan and Singapore; the Americas and Europe.